archlinux/aur/README.md

 The string "all" will list your entire portfolio, as well as produce a grand total.

-Please be aware that printing information for mutual funds and over-the-counter securities may take up to 10 seconds each.
-This is due to Alpha Vantage's relatively slow API.
-NYSE and NASDAQ listed stocks and ETFs, as well as cryptocurrencies should take less than one second to print each.

 To get the top three news articles on a specific stock or cryptocurrency, you can run